 - Mild: Hydration, hydration, hydration and Imodium.

-- Mild to moderate: Take cipro, levoquin, azithromycin or rifaximin, based on the advice of a certified travel physician
+- Mild to moderate: Take Cipro, levoquin, azithromycin or rifaximin, based on the advice of a certified travel physician

-- When to seek professional help: If the diarrhea lasts more than three to five days, if it gets bloody or you get dehydrated and cannot take in oral fluids
+- When to seek professional help: If diarrhea lasts more than three to five days, if it gets bloody or you get dehydrated and cannot take in oral fluids

 Eric Johnson, MD, associate medical director of travel risk and crisis management firm Global Rescue, is an expert in wilderness and altitude medicine and is a past president of the Wilderness Medical Society.
 Dr. Johnson serves on the Board of Directors of the Himalayan Rescue Association and is a founding physician at Mt.
 Everest ER, the medical clinic located at the Mt.
 Everest Basecamp.
 He shared this altitude sickness advice with us.
 Pre-trip: Pack the medicines you might need: